wpmk2/notes/uirouter.md

 3. add ui-view directive to html as a placehoder for the views.

 ###Configure States
-- States are configure on the config method of the application.
+- States are configured on the config method of the application.
 - Inject $stateProvider into the config function.
 - Call the state method of the $stateProvider service to add states to the application.
 - Each state is made up of a name and a configuration object.